micah-r-hysong/PRS_SDoH_analysis/README.md

 PRS mean and variance PC adjustment.
 Code is "00_emerge_zscore_adj_PRS.ipynb" in PRS folder.
 Save graphs of pre- and post-normalized PRS.
 Alternatively can use pgs_calc.

 ### Step 7
-Calculate PsRS weights and calculate PsRS in your cohort using the AoU weights.
+Calculate PsRS weights and calculate PsRS in your cohort using the AoU no income weights.
 Code is "elastic_net_models_generate_PsRS.ipynb" in the PsRS folder.
 Output to share is PsRS weights files.

 ### Step 8
 Joint model indidual-level PsRS and PRS.
 Export csv with AUC and DeLong's statisitcs.
 Export plots.
 Code is "joint_modeling_AUC."
 Will need to be ran twice - once with AoU trained PsRS weights and again with internally trained PsRS weights.
 Code includes sensitivity analysis additionally adjusting for genetic PCs.